 Purposes of CDR data

-Frollo does not disclose or use your personal data (including banking data) for commercial purposes.
+Frollo employs stringent up to date information security practices and does not disclose or use your personal data (including banking data) for commercial purposes or any other purpose other than the purpose for which you provided consent.

 Accessing and correcting your personal information